evie-lau/Unifi-gateway-wpa-supplicant/README.md

 `Ctrl-c` to exit.
 If you would like to run it in the background for temporary internet access, add a `-B` parameter to the command.
 Running this command is still a manual process to authenticate, and it will only last until the next reboot.

 ## Setup wpa_supplicant service for startup
-Now we have to make sure wpa_supplicant starts automatically when the UXG-Lite reboots, whether from firmware updates or power interruptions.
+Now we have to make sure wpa_supplicant starts automatically when the UXG-Lite reboots.

 Let's use wpa_supplicant's built in interface-specific service to enable it on startup.
 More information [here](https://wiki.archlinux.org/title/Wpa_supplicant#At_boot_.28systemd.29).